Tony Lucca: Other ventures

 Many of Lucca's songs have been featured in various TV shows, including Friday Night Lights, Brothers & Sisters, Shark and Felicity and in the movie Open Range.
 He appeared in an episode of the E!
 True Hollywood Story series, covering his time spent on The All New Mickey Mouse Club in 2007.
 He has performed numerous times on NBC's Last Call with Carson Daly as a part of the show's band.

 Personal life

-Lucca dated fellow Mouseketeer (and eventual Malibu Shores co-star) Keri Russell on-and-off for eight years.
+Lucca dated his fellow Mouseketeer (and eventual Malibu Shores co-star) Keri Russell on-and-off for eight years.

 On July 7, 2007, Lucca married Rachel.
 He adopted her son and they later had a daughter together.